welldonestudio/welldonestudio.github.io/docs/tutorials/near/rust/near-contract.md

 ### Execute `get_num` method

 Let’s first execute the `get_num` method.
 Select `get_num` in the **Methods** section and click `View` button.
 Since the `view` function does not need to be signed through the wallet, it does not require any interaction with the wallet.
-If the method is successfully executed, the terminal will display the `value: 0`.
+If the method is successfully executed, the terminal will display the result.

 ![1_23](./img/1_23.png '1_23')